robcarver17/skipperman/docs/technical/installation.md

 Then go to `http://127.0.0.1:5000/` on your chrome browser and you should see the skipperman home page.

-# Installation and updating code - existing cloud
+# Installation and updating code - existing cloud provider

 Log into https://www.pythonanywhere.com/user/bsccadetskipper/